435-590-9498

 H2G2 Eponym: Majikthise (pronounced magic-thighs) representing the Amalgamated Union of Philosophers, Sages, Luminaries, and Other Professional Thinking Persons, protested Deep Thought's 7.5-million year study of the answer to the ultimate question regarding the meaning of Life, the Universe, and Everything.
 Such an answer would put philosophers out of business.

-Analogy: The classic dobsonian design lacks both "goto" robotics and the equtorial axis which allows a coordinate system (Right Ascension & Declination, computer guided or otherwise) for finding and tracking objects.
-They have long been critized by "real astronomers" as being amateurish.
+Analogy: The classic dobsonian design lacks both "go-to" robotics and the equatorial axis which allows a coordinate system (Right Ascension & Declination, computer guided or otherwise) for finding and tracking objects.
+They have long been criticized by "real astronomers" as being amateurish.
 Keep in mind, amateur means "lover of" not "non-expert."
-So, amateur astronomers retort with "Dobs are dumb telescope only smart people can use."
+So, amateur astronomers retort with "Dobs are dumb telescopes only smart people can use."
 The not-so-subtle dig being professional astronomers lack the constellation literacy to star-hop their way to finding targets.
-However like Majikthise and Vroomfondel, his philosopher protege , John Dowell brand dobs have a secret duality (see below).
+However, like Majikthise and Vroomfondel, his philosopher protégé, John Dowell brand dobs have a secret duality (see below).

 Picture